 Please complete the following as fully as possible.
 If you need assistance, contact the Level I investigator in your school.

-Student's name and address : Student's telephone #: Student's school: Name and place of employ ment of employee accused of abusin ng student: Allegation is of Physical abuse sexual abuse ened.
-Include the date, time and whalso state the nature of the student's ere the incident took place, if known.
-If injury: Were there any witnesses t about this incident? or persons who may have information If yes, please list by name, geometry class"): if known, or classification (for exar mple "third grade class," "fourth period victims of or witnesses to s sexual abuse have the right to see andicate "yes" if the parent/guardian Approved January 1996 Reviewed March 1999/N 2015/December 2017/Ju 2004/January 2006/June 2008/July
+Student's name and address: Student's telephone #: Student's school: Name and place of employment of employee accused of abusing student: Allegation is of Physical abuse sexual abuse Please describe what happened.
+Include the date, time and where the incident took place, if known.
+If physical abuse is alleged, also state the nature of the student's injury: Were there any witnesses to the incident or are there students or persons who may have information about this incident? yes no If yes, please list by name, if known, or classification (for example "third grade class," "fourth period geometry class"): Parents of children who are in pre-kindergarten through sixth grade and whose children are the alleged victims of or witnesses to sexual abuse have the right to see and hear any interviews of their children in this investigation.
+Please indicate "yes" if the parent/guardian wishes to exercise this right: Yes No Telephone Number Approved January 1996 Reviewed March 1999/March 2001/January 2003/April 2004/January 2006/June 2008/July 2015/December 2017/June 2020 Revised